Elaine Chao: Controversies

-An October 2018 Politico analysis found that Chao had more than 290 hours of appointments which were labelled as "private" during working hours on working days in the first 14 months of her tenure as Secretary of Transportation.
-Former Department of Transportation officials described this as unusual.
-Current DoT officials stated that the "private" labeling existed to help ensure Chao's security by obscuring her actual activities.
+An October 2018 Politico analysis found that Chao had more than 290 hours of appointments which were labelled as "private" during working hours on working days in the first 14 months of her tenure as Secretary of Transportation, which former Department of Transportation officials described as unusual.
+DoT officials stated that the "private" labeling existed to help ensure Chao's security.